RyanAlbertson/Algorithm_Visualizer/README.md

 >The _BFS_ has found the target node and drawn the shortest path
 ><img src="./github/screenshots/3.PNG" width=800>

->Finished _Dijkstra's_ algorithm run on a different graph
+>Finished _Dijkstra's_ algorithm, run on a different graph
 ><img src="./github/screenshots/4.PNG" width=800>